RedHatInsights/cicd-tools/docs/cicd_tools/container.md

 **Please note:** If you set your preference to be `docker` and the library detects that `docker` is actually mocked as a wrapper to `podman` the library will ignore the preference and will try to set `podman` as the selected container engine.

+## Dependencies

+This module requires one of the supported container engines to be present in the session's `PATH`.
+The currently supported container engines are:

+- `docker`
+- `podman`

+### Public functions

+#### cicd::container::cmd

+Should be used instead of a container engine command to support container-engine agnostic commands ( among the supported container engines)